marcin-filipiak/esp32_variometer/README.md

 # ESP32 Variometer

 This project implements a simple variometer using an ESP32, an MS5x series barometer, and an SSD1306 OLED display.
-The variometer measures pressure to estimate altitude and detects changes in air pressure trends (rising, falling, or stable), providing both visual feedback on the OLED screen and auditory feedback using a speaker.
+The variometer measures pressure to estimate altitude and detects changes of altitude (rising, falling, or stable), providing both visual feedback on the OLED screen and auditory feedback using a speaker.

 ## Features:

 Altitude Tracking: Displays both QFE (altitude difference from a start point) and QNH (altitude difference from sea level).
-Pressure Trend Analysis: Detects whether the pressure is rising, falling, or stable, and outputs the result on the OLED display.
+Altitude Trend Analysis: Detects rising, falling, or stable, and outputs the result on the OLED display.
-Sound Feedback: Generates high or low tones based on the pressure trend, allowing for intuitive auditory feedback.
+Sound Feedback: Generates high or low tones based on the altitude trend, allowing for intuitive auditory feedback.

 ## Hardware Required: